joegallo/robert-bruce/README.md

                     ;; default is identity
                     :decay :exponential

-                    ;; if you want to only rety when particular ;; exceptions are thrown, you can add a :catch ;; clause.  it works with either a single type ;; or a collection.
+                    ;; if you want to only retry when particular ;; exceptions are thrown, you can add a :catch ;; clause.  it works with either a single type ;; or a collection.